logux/docs/3-concepts/2-action.md

 { type: 'like/add', postId: 39678 }
 ```

-When you add action, you can’t change it.
+Actions are immutable.
+You can’t change added action.
 If you want to change the data or revert changes, you need to add new action.

 There are only 2 mandatory requirements for actions: